How to take care

 Many people would like to start their adventure with terrariums with a tiny vessel, as they seem to be easier and more risk-free.
 And although small terrariums have similar requirements like a bigger one – far from direct sunlight, far from the source of heat, moderate, room temperature, careful watering (more you can find here) – they are going to require much more attention than any established ecosystem in a bigger jar.
 Let’s try to answer the question which was asked very often: why do small terrariums need more care and attention?

 First of all, because they are smaller.
-It could be compared to natural ecosystems like e.g. forests – depending on their size change their microclimate and resistance for different stress factors.
-Bigger ecosystems have more space for troubles and they are also stronger – they are able to balance all ingredients (air, water, bacteria), so they are less vulnerable.
-In terrarium fungi infections are the most common problem: in smaller space, they spread all over faster, leaving us less time for reaction.
+It could be compared to natural ecosystems like e.g. forests – depending on their size their microclimate change and resistance for different stress factors too.
+Bigger ecosystems have more space for troubles and they are also stronger.
+They are able to balance all ingredients (air, water, bacteria), so they are less vulnerable.
+In a terrarium, funghi infections are the most common problem.
+In smaller space, they spread all over faster, leaving us less time for reaction.
 Same about any insect infections, although those are rare in the terrariums.
 It would be easier to spot them early in a less dense environment.
 (Talking about those: remember to clean your hands before taking care of your terrarium).

 Secondly, even though plants chosen for capsule gardens are selected only from small or even “dwarf” species of plants, plants grow.
 They need some cuts from time to time, but in any small terrarium one needs to do that more often – even every two months, so probably more often than you will water it.
 Therefore we don’t offer bottle gardens and any other terrariums that you can’t put your hand inside – it would make your capsule attractive for a short time, and we want them last and make you happy for longer.

 In the case of Friends series, little bonsai ones, there are also different aspects: